 63% of B2B marketers report using a marketing agency to handle some or all of their marketing program.1 For small-to-medium-sized businesses (SMBs) that can’t afford to build out an entire marketing department in-house, complete with strategic marketers, certified specialists and subscriptions to the various tools and platforms that make a marketing program run, an agency is often the way to go.
 Marketing agencies give SMBs access to top-tier marketing capabilities and capacity, while using their internal resources more effectively.

 “Between digital, inbound and traditional methods, there are an incredible number of moving parts, and the real art lies in not just understanding how each tool works best, but how each works best in cooperation with each other.
-And that requires an agency that has developed a particular kind of harmony in addition to individual expertise,” commented one of the publishers of the report.1 Consult The Seven P’s of Choosing a B2B Marketing Agency if you’re on the hunt for an agency in 2019.
+And that requires an agency that has developed a particular kind of harmony in addition to individual expertise,” commented one of the publishers of the report.

 The majority of outsourced marketing efforts are executed via retainers, according to the 2019 B2B Marketing Mix Report.1 More and more companies are taking advantage of retainers, recognizing that the nature of most digital marketing programs is long-term and ongoing.